agera-edc/DataSpaceConnector/docs/developer/decision-records/2022-04-21-dpf-blob-data-transfer/README.md

 ![blob-transfer](../../../diagrams/blob-transfer.png)

-1. The client calls the data management API to trigger a transfer process. managedResources is set to true, which means that the consumer should provision the blob container.
+1. The client calls the data management API to trigger a transfer process. managedResources needs to be set to true, to make sure that the consumer provisions the blob container.
+If it is not set to true, the transfer will not work.
+Then, the transfer would never be completed.
 2. Consumer gets the destination storage account access key in its Vault.
 3. Consumer creates a container where the Provider DPF may write blobs.
 The container is created only if the client specifies managedResources=true.
    The [ObjectStorageProvisioner](../../../../extensions/azure/blobstorage/blob-provision/src/main/java/org/eclipse/dataspaceconnector/provision/azure/blob/ObjectStorageProvisioner.java) is responsible for provisioning the container and for generating a SAS token to access the container.